cloudmelon/Cloud-Native-Playbook/00 - Shortcuts.md

     $[0:8:2]

-  which stands for

-    start : end : step
+  which stands for : 0 is start line, 8 is the ending line, and 2 is the step

 - Always get the last item :